OpenFn/docs/docs/migration/automated-migration.md

 CLI installed.
 To learn more about the project configuration as code, head over to our [Portability](../deploy/portability.md) page.

-In order to be able to deploy the project, you need to have at least Admin access to the v2 project you're deploying to.
+In order to be able to deploy the project, you need to have at least `admin` access to the v2 project you're deploying to.

 ### Exporting Your v1 Project